-Companion animals may also be considered as part of a reasonable accommodation request.
+Companion animals – including emotional support animals -may also be considered as part of a reasonable accommodation request.

 An employer may request certain documentation that indicates several things:

-- That someone with a disability requires the service animal to help with functional limitations while at work that result from a disability
+- That someone with a disability requires the service animal to help with functional limitations while at work that results from a disability

-- That a service animal is fully capable and trained to function and be a supportive part of the work environment
+- That a service animal is fully capable to function and be a supportive part of the work environment

 This documentation could be from a medical doctor, another medical professional, or somewhere else; it does not need to be from a medical doctor.